To contact Todd send email to:

 “You Can Ta Ka Di Mi This” is Todd’s acclaimed book that utilizes the South Indian rhythm system to help all musicians ground and expand their sense of time and groove.
 This book is especially useful for those who want to get comfortable in odd time signatures.
 Includes CD.
+Available through Hal Leonard, Amazon, etc.

 International Orange Review from The Blue Note: Click Here